erhant/crypto-notes/content/2-modern-cryptography-principles.md

 2. Assumptions should be clear, minimal and basic, complete.
 3. Rigorous proof of security must be given.

-_NOT:_ Provably secure schemes can be broken if the definition does not correspond to reality, or if the assumptions are invalid.

-_NOT:_ The best assumptions are ones that are old (thus still valid against test of time), simple (thus generic enough), and shared (thus general enough).
+Provably secure schemes can be broken if the definition does not correspond to reality, or if the assumptions are invalid.
+The best assumptions are ones that are old (thus still valid against test of time), simple (thus generic enough), and shared (thus general enough).

 ## Formal Definition of Secure Encryption

 Let us try to define the term "secure".

-- ❌"_No adversary can find the secret key, no matter what the ciphertext is._" Well, $\text{Enc}(k, x) = x$ provides this, but is definitely not secure ;)
+- ❌ - "_No adversary can find the secret key, no matter what the ciphertext is._" Well, $\text{Enc}(k, x) = x$ provides this, but is definitely not secure ;)
-- ❌"_No adversary can find the plaintext from the ciphertext._" $\text{Enc}(k, x) = \text{last half of } x$ satisfies this, but is obviously not secure.
+- ❌ - "_No adversary can find the plaintext from the ciphertext._" $\text{Enc}(k, x) = \text{last half of } x$ satisfies this, but is obviously not secure.
-- ❌"_No adversary can determine and character of the plaintext that correspond to the ciphertext._" This sounds good, but the adversary can still learn which characters of the alphabet is used, which may be bad.
+- ❌ - "_No adversary can determine and character of the plaintext that correspond to the ciphertext._" This sounds good, but the adversary can still learn which characters of the alphabet is used, which may be bad.
 For example if the adversary learns the characters $e, h, y$ and the message is 3 letters, it is probably "hey".
-- ✔️"_No adversary can compute any function of the plaintext from the ciphertext_" Now that sounds formal, but we need to be more formal!
+- ✔️ - "_No adversary can compute any function of the plaintext from the ciphertext_" Now that sounds formal, but we need to be more formal!

 _NOT:_ $F(m)=|m|$ is a function of plaintext that gives its length.
 It is often very hard to hide this, so the last bullet often allows this function to be computable.